pillarsacademy/pillarsacademy.github.io/after-school/about.md

 Pillars Academy will now be offering it's services to the community via an After School Program with not only Tutoring & Homework Help, but Arabic, Qur'an, and Islamic Studies classes!

-The Program is called PAASE (Pillars Academy After School Enrichment) and will be offered Monday-Friday 3:30pm-5:30pm for all grades Elementary-High School: K-2nd, 3rd-5th, 6th-8th, 9th-11th.
+The Program is called PASS (Pillars After School Supplementals) and will be offered Monday-Friday 3:30pm-5:30pm for all grades Elementary-High School: K-2nd, 3rd-5th, 6th-8th, 9th-11th.

 Registration is now open for this program!
 It will be offered as spaces allow.
 Call 949-951-0442 for further information or email enrollment@pillarsacademy.org!